NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system.md

 `PowerSystems.jl` supports the automatic conversion of data between three different unit systems:

  1. Natural Units: The naturally defined units of each parameter (typically MW).
- 2. System Base: Parameter values are divided by the system `base_power`
+ 2. System Base: Parameter values are divided by the system `base_power`.
- 3. Device Base: Parameter values are divided by the device `base_mva`
+ 3. Device Base: Parameter values are divided by the device `base_mva`.

 To see the unit system setting of a `System`: